 Current UCI Hour Record holder is Czech rider Ondřej Sosenka (49.700 km).

-UPDATE: Video of Marinoni training for the hour record.
+Video of Giuseppe Marinoni training for the hour record.

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023

 - Complete List of UCI Elite Men Road Race World Champions - August 6, 2023